GuppyAI/SMS-Gateway/README.md

 Building has only been tested on Linux with an amd64 processor.
 Other operating systems or processor architectures are currently unsupported even though they'll likely compile the code just fine.

+*General prerequisites:*

+- Accessible modem device
+  - This one is a bit tricky, and you'll probably need to experiment with udev rules and kernel modules to get your modem working correctly.
+Please look up documentation or tutorials on your modem chip for this.
+The important thing is that you'll need a modem that is accessibly using a tty device (e.g. /dev/ttyUSB1)
+- `dialout` group must be set for your current user, if you're not root
+  - `usermod -aG dialout $USER`

 ## Native

 *Prerequisites:*